Practical Experience with Stable Set and Coloring Relaxations: Computational Study

 \subsubsection{Second Set of Experiments}

 In our second set of experiments, we investigate several well-established instances from the literature: \begin{itemize} \item DIMACS Instances: We analyze several benchmarks from the Second DIMACS Implementation Challenge~\cite{Johnson1996}, held in 1992 and 1993, which focused on NP-hard problems including maximum clique, graph coloring, and satisfiability.
-For our study on the stable set problem, we use the complements of the maximum clique instances from this challenge. \item Spin graphs: The stability numbers of certain spin graphs were recently analyzed using an SDP-based branch and bound framework in a work by Gaar, Siebenhofer, and Wiegele~\cite{Gaar2022}.
-These instances are particularly interesting because, for most of the spin graphs studied in~\cite{Gaar2022}, only lower and upper bounds on $\alpha(G)$ were provided.
-Therefore, it is valuable to investigate whether the upper bounds on $\alpha(G)$ can be improved by strengthening the Lovász theta function $\vartheta(G)$ through the addition of newly proposed inequalities and those valid for the join of cliques. \item Evil graphs: We consider extremely hard and versatile (evil) instances for the maximum clique problem recently introduced by Szabo and Zaválnij in~\cite{Szabo}, known for their wide range of difficulties.
-These instances, comprising a total of $40$ graphs, are highly valued in algorithmic research.
+For our study on the stable set problem, we use the complements of the maximum clique instances from this challenge. \item Spin graphs: The stability numbers of certain spin graphs were recently analyzed using an SDP-based branch-and-bound framework in~\cite{Gaar2022}.
+These instances are particularly interesting because, for most of the spin graphs studied in~\cite{Gaar2022}, only lower and upper bounds on~$\alpha(G)$ were provided.
+Therefore, it is valuable to investigate whether the upper bounds on~$\alpha(G)$ can be improved by strengthening the Lovász theta function~$\vartheta(G)$ through the addition of the proposed inequalities. \item Evil graphs: We consider extremely hard and versatile (evil) instances for the maximum clique problem recently introduced by Szabo and Zaválnij in~\cite{Szabo}, known for their wide range of difficulties.
+These instances, comprising a total of~$40$ graphs, are highly valued in algorithmic research.
 The clique numbers of evil graphs were investigated by San Segundo, Furini, {\'A}lvarez, and Pardalos in~\cite{SanSegundo2022}.
 Since our focus is on the stable set problem, we consider the complements of some of these instances.
-To our knowledge, this is the first computational study of the SDP-based upper bounds on the stability numbers of evil instances. \end{itemize}
+To the best of our knowledge, this is the first computational study of the SDP-based upper bounds on the stability numbers of evil instances. \end{itemize}

-The primary objective of this computational study is to evaluate the extent to which BOUND 2 improves upon BOUND 1 as an upper bound on $\alpha(G)$.
-Additionally, we examine the computational times required to calculate both BOUND 1 and BOUND 2.